 Let's add the folder "EmbeddedResources", place System.Data.SQLite.dll there, then add the folders "x86" and "x64", and place the 32-bit version of SQLite.Interop.dll to x86, and the 64-bit version to x64:

 After adding the file to embed, go to their properties and set Build Action as "Embedded Resources".

-Look how to do it in Visual Studio:
+Look how to do this in Visual Studio:

 Return to the code.
-First thing you need to do when BoxedApp SDK in the game is BoxedApp SDK initialization:
+The first thing you need to take care of when BoxedApp SDK in the game is BoxedApp SDK initialization:

 /// The main entry point for the application.

 static void Main()

 // First of all initialize BoxedApp SDK